Frequently Asked Questions

 Automatic data‑folder separation is supported for Firefox-based, Chromium‑based and ToDesktop-based apps and browsers.

-For other apps, you can pass custom command‑line arguments or environment variables (including HOME override) to create isolated profiles.
+For other apps, you can pass custom command‑line arguments or environment variables (including HOME override) to create separate profiles.
 Note: sandboxed apps always use their system container - custom home/data redirection does not apply to them.

 Can I override environment variables or HOME path?